DamourYouKnow/discord-js-template/README.md

 # Discord bot template

-This repository contains boilerplate code for creating Discord bot.
+This repository contains boilerplate code for creating a Discord bot.
 This boilerplate contains a pattern used to define commands, aliases, and command arguments.